 Once a provider has completed an initial mental health evaluation, a member may be placed on a waiting list for non-urgent services, if the member agrees to this placement.
-A follow-up appointment MUST be scheduled within 20 business days from the date of the placement on the waiting list, regardless of the diagnosis or treatment.
+A follow-up appointment must be scheduled within 20 business days from the date of the placement on the waiting list, regardless of the diagnosis or treatment.

-Mental health and substance use disorder providers must submit timely access data in PCONN when a member requests an initial service, and an appointment time is offered.
+Mental health and substance use disorder providers must submit timely access data in ProviderConnect NXTM when a member requests an initial service, and an appointment time is offered.
 This must be done regardless of if the member accepts the date and time initially offered, schedules an appointment, or attends the appointment.
-The data reported only relates to whether the initial appointment time offered meets timely access standards based on the identified level of acuity.
-Participating network providers must comply with Timely Access to Care requirements.
-If they fail to comply, a corrective action plan will be required.
+The data reported only relates to whether

 In addition to submitting Timely Access data to Optum SLCo, providers are required to have a standardized method for tracking timely access information for each member.
 During monitoring visits, providers must be able to demonstrate, for a given member, whether timely access was offered and met.
 The date and time of the initial contact must be documented.
 When the circumstances are deemed emergent, it is also necessary to document the time of the initial contact since timely access is measured by minutes.
-The time between the date of the initial contact and the date of the initial assessment will be used to measure whether Timely Access was met.
-Therefore, many providers choose to document the initial contact in the clinical record in a demographics section or on the intake paperwork.
-Others choose to add it to the actual mental health assessment information.
-Other providers maintain a log of initial contacts and are able to produce the information for specific members when requested.
-Providers may choose the standardized method for tracking timely access which works best for their practice.
+The time between the date of the initial contact and the date of the initial evaluation will be used to measure whether Timely Access was met.